kubernetes/kubernetes/cluster/gce/gci/README.md

   * To run presubmit, postsubmit or periodic tests, the latest LTS images are preferred.
 If tests need two images, you can use the latest two LTS images.
-    LTS images are stable and usually include latest bug and security fix.
+    LTS images are stable and usually include the latest bug and security fix.
     'image' should be used to specify the image.

-  * To integrate continuously with other container related technologies like runc, containerd, docker and kubernertes, the latest LTS or stable images are preferred. 'image_family' should be used to specify the image.
+  * To integrate continuously with other container related technologies like runc, containerd, docker and kubernetes, the latest LTS or stable images are preferred. 'image_family' should be used to specify the image.

-  * To try out latest COS features, the latest dev or beta or stable images are preferred.
+  * To try out the latest COS features, the latest dev or beta or stable images are preferred.
     'image' or 'image_family' should be used to specify the image.

 ### How to find current COS image in each channel